 Skip to Content

-Other ethical reasons to keep some or all of a tenant’s security deposit include cleaning costs, unpaid bills, and in some cases, a broken lease or nonpayment of rent.
-Do note, however, that some states do not permit landlords to withhold security deposit funds to pay unpaid fines or late fees, so check your location’s regulations about this beforehand.
+Additional ethical reasons for withholding a tenant’s security deposit include cleaning costs, unpaid bills, and occasionally, a broken lease or unpaid rent.
+Yet, some states don’t allow landlords to use security deposit funds for unpaid fines or late fees, so it’s essential to know your local regulations.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.